The Julia Love Pritt Private Foundation helps Kids in the Pacific Northwest (Alaska, Idaho, Montana, Oregon, Washington, and Wyoming) Get Active.

 Are you a living in the Pacific Northwest and having trouble covering your child’s sports registration fees?
 The Pass program helps low-income families in Alaska, Idaho, Montana, Oregon, Washington and Wyoming get up to $150 to cover sports registration fees.

-Our mission is to level the playing field and get more kids in the game.Learn more Apply for the pass
+Our mission is to level the playing field and get more kids in the game.Learn more Apply

 Are you a Pacific Northwest school and ready to get AMPED?

 The AMPED program is an easy to implement, morning exercise program for kids.
 It includes a unique program design and highly effective motivators that are fun and engaging for kids, teachers,

 It’s fun.
 It’s engaging.
 It’s consistent activity that get’s kids moving and primes their brains for learning!
 Learn more about AMPED.Learn More Apply for AMPED

 This is how we start a movement.